mSpy Review 2026: Is It Legit, Safe & Worth the Money?

 mSpy social media monitoring panel displaying intercepted WhatsApp and Snapchat conversation threads with sender names and timestamps.

-GPS Location Tracking & Geofencing
+GPS Location Tracking and Geofencing

 mSpy GPS map view showing a monitored phone's current pin, a dotted location-history trail, and a circular geofence zone drawn around a home address.

-Geofencing alerts fired promptly when our test device crossed a zone boundary.
+Boundary alerts fired promptly when our test device crossed a zone boundary.

-Keylogger & Screen Recorder
+Keylogger and Screen Recorder

-Web & App Monitoring, Blocking & Stealth Mode
+Web and App Monitoring, Blocking and Concealment

 mSpy web and app blocking settings page with toggle switches beside a list of installed apps and a field to block a specific website URL.